Dave Gettleman: Return to the Giants (2018–2021)

 On December 28, 2017, Gettleman was named as the new general manager of the New York Giants, returning to the team after six years.

-Gettleman's second tenure began by hiring a new head coach in Pat Shurmur, and with drafting running back Saquon Barkley second overall in the 2018 NFL Draft, ahead of notable quarterbacks Sam Darnold (third), Josh Allen (seventh), Josh Rosen (tenth), and Lamar Jackson (32nd).
+Gettleman's second tenure began by hiring a new head coach in Pat Shurmur, and with drafting running back Saquon Barkley second overall in the 2018 NFL draft, ahead of notable quarterbacks Sam Darnold (third), Josh Allen (seventh), Josh Rosen (tenth), and Lamar Jackson (32nd).
 In his first season, the team finished 5–11, last place in the NFC East.

 The following year, Gettleman traded wide receiver Odell Beckham Jr. to the Cleveland Browns, which caused controversy among fans and the media.
-Gettleman also drafted Duke quarterback Daniel Jones with the sixth overall pick, ahead of Dwayne Haskins, who many observers felt was a better choice.
-This, however, turned out to not be the case, as Haskins lasted just two seasons in Washington before being released.
+Gettleman also drafted Duke quarterback Daniel Jones with the sixth overall pick.
 With Jones at the helm starting in game three, the team finished 4–12.
 Shurmur was fired after the season in favor of Joe Judge.

 The 2020 season was a small improvement for the team, as they finished 6–10, but missed the playoffs for the fourth consecutive year in Week 17.

 In 2021, the Giants started the season 1–5, finishing the season with a 4–13 record, suffering their fifth consecutive losing season and missing the playoffs again.